The website-building process for many Webflow experts starts with creating a site design in Figma.

 - Select which sites you want to authorize — Check which of your Webflow projects will authorize the Figma to Webflow plugin (in case you have many projects).
 Of course, you can do it for your entire Webflow workspace.
 Click on Authorize app when you finish deciding on this.

-- Open the Figma to Webflow plugin in Figma — If the plugin doesn’t open automatically in your Figma app, click on Resources -> Plugins tab -> Click Run on Figma to Webflow plugin.
+- Open the Figma to Webflow plugin in Figma — If the fails to open automatically in your Figma app, click on Resources -> Plugins tab -> Click Run on Figma to Webflow plugin.

 That’s it!
 You’ve successfully installed the plugin, and it’s ready to use.